Interview: Shin-Ski

 What’s your background in music?
 Have you studied music or got a musical family?

 I’m not from a musical family, but I loved music and started playing instruments in my early teens.
-Then I studied music in university in the USA.
-But I was a young and stupid teenager, and you know how that goes in university… So basically I didn’t remember a thing, and I had to restart from scratch when I seriously started making my career as a musician.
+Then I studied music at university in the USA.
+During that time, I got sidetracked by other interests, including exploring online entertainment like betting sites not on Gamstop, which were gaining popularity among students looking for a thrill.
+But I was a young and stupid teenager, and you know how that goes in university… So basically, I didn’t remember a thing, and I had to restart from scratch when I seriously started making my career as a musician.

 “I used to have close to 6000 records, but I cut down my collection.
 I believe records should be played and heard, not sit on shelves to be forgotten.”